IgniteUI/help-topics/topics/04_Data-Sources/OLAP/02_Xmla/01_Add/00_igOlapXmlaDataSource_Adding_to_an_HTML_Page.md

 The `igOlapXmlaDataSource` makes the OLAP data from a SSAS server available for use in a JavaScript client environment.
 In order for the component to work correctly, the [serverUrl](%%jQueryApiUrl%%/ig.OlapXmlaDataSource#options:serverUrl) property has to be specified.
 Also before using the component, you must initialize it.

-Normally this data source component is used together with one of the OLAP pivot UI controls available with Ignite UI.
+Normally this data source component is used together with one of the OLAP pivot UI controls available with %%ProductName%%.

 ### <a id="requirements"></a>Requirements